 Why The First Session Can Be Frustrating

 As you get further into your therapy sessions, you should start to find that you have more and more breakthroughs.
-If you've been attending therapy sessions for several months and aren't noticing that you have any breakthroughs or improvement in your life than something needs to change, first, ask yourself if you've been doing the things that your counselor is asking you to do.
-If so, and you still aren't making progress you might want to try finding a new therapist.
+If you've been attending therapy sessions for several months and aren't noticing that you have any breakthroughs or improvement in your life, then something needs to change.
+First, ask yourself if you've been doing the things that your counselor is asking you to do, if so, and you still aren't making progress, you might want to try finding a new therapist.

 Online Counseling Vs. In-Person Counseling

 Not all counseling is done in person.
 There are some organizations, like BetterHelp, that provide you with options for online counseling options.
 This could also include access to a therapist through text, phone calls, and email.
 This can be a great option for people that don't live near an office with licensed therapists or ones that are looking to save money and don't have another more affordable option.
 It's also very convenient if you have a busy schedule and have a hard time taking the time out of your day to make it to appointments.